dartaryan/agenseek/docs/stories/STORY-11.7.md

 ## ✅ Acceptance Criteria

-### 1. Fix Z-Index and Layering
+### 1. Fix Z-Index and Layering ✅

 **Given** decorative shapes exist in onboarding **When** viewing on mobile
 **Then:**

-- [ ] Content appears ABOVE decorative shapes (higher z-index)
+- [x] Content appears ABOVE decorative shapes (higher z-index)
-- [ ] All text readable and not obscured
+- [x] All text readable and not obscured
-- [ ] All buttons clickable and not hidden
+- [x] All buttons clickable and not hidden
-- [ ] Form inputs accessible and not covered
+- [x] Form inputs accessible and not covered
-- [ ] Shapes provide background decoration only
+- [x] Shapes provide background decoration only

 **Current Issue:**